matthewleechen/BritishPatents/README.md

 ### Georeferencing locations

-This section links the digitized locations from the NER output to the _Gazetteer of British Place Names_ (.csv downloadable [here](https://gazetteer.org.uk/index)), which contains a georeferenced historical place name index for 280,000 locations in the United Kingdom.
+This section links the digitized locations from the NER output to the _Gazetteer of British Place Names_ (.csv downloadable [here](https://gazetteer.org.uk/index)), which contains a georeferenced historical place name index for almost 300,000 locations (as of June 2021) in the United Kingdom.
 The Stata .do file [georef_locs.do]() implements the linking.

 ### Industry classifications